 Tara Strachan, the economist Adam and Fergus talk to in episode 3 of Series 4.
 There's a couple of blink-and-you'll-miss-it shots of her with a concerned look on her face as she takes a phonecall and looks into the office in which the group are reacting to the news of disgruntled and mentally ill nurse Mr Tickel's suicide.
 She quickly ends the call when they come out, which doesn't come up again until the huge enquiry into leaking that covers the events surrounding Tickel's death and engulfs the entire cast.
 It turns out she was reporting the inappropriate response (including elation from Phil), which bites the group hard when they're called on it.

-The Evillious Chronicles "Daughter of Evil" by the Vocaloid Kagamine Rin gives us this example: Early on, the song mentions that the princess has a "servant with a like face".
-In the sequel, "Servant of Evil" by Kagamine Len, it turns out that the servant in question, the princess's twin brother, changed clothes with her so he could die in his sister's place.
+mothy's Evillious Chronicles song "Daughter of Evil" (sung by Kagamine Rin) gives us this example: Early on, the song mentions that the princess has a "servant with a like face".
+In the sequel, "Servant of Evil" sung Kagamine Len, it turns out that the servant in question, the princess's twin brother, changed clothes with her so he could die in his sister's place.

 Fans waited years for the song representing Wrath to come out.
 A Fandom Berserk Button was to say that "The Last Revolver" was the Wrath song.
 Come 2014, and "The Last Revolver" turns out to be the backstory for the Wrath song, "The Muzzle of Nemesis".
 The Wrath sinner was staring everyone in the face for four years and no one knew it.
 Bonus points for being an actual gunman.